Connect with others who understand.

 Hospice Care

-Hospice care is typically for people who have six months or less to live and require constant care.
-This can include people who are unable to perform activities of daily living such as feeding, dressing, or grooming themselves.
+Hospice care is usually for people who have six months or less to live and need constant care.
+This can include people who are unable to perform activities of daily living, such as feeding, dressing, or grooming themselves.

 Hospice care focuses on improving quality of life as well as comfort — physically, emotionally, and spiritually.
-Hospice care also eases the burden on your caregivers.
-Constant care can take a huge physical and emotional toll on caregivers.
+Hospice care also eases the burden on caregivers, as constant care of someone living with Parkinson’s can take a huge physical and emotional toll on caregivers.

 Hospice care can be given at a hospice facility or at home with home health nursing.
-It is best to look into your options early and discuss hospice care with your health care provider or a hospice facility.
+Although it can be difficult to think about, it’s best to look into your options early, before the final stage, and to talk about hospice care with your health care provider or a hospice facility.

 Talk With Others Who Understand

-MyParkinsonsTeam is the social network for people with Parkinson’s disease.
-On MyParkinsonsTeam, more than 89,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s.
+MyParkinsonsTeam is the social network for people with Parkinson’s disease and their loved ones.
+On MyParkinsonsTeam, more than 101,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s.

-Are you or someone you care for living with Parkinson’s disease?
+Are you or someone you care for living with end-stage Parkinson’s disease?
+What would you want others in your position to know?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.